-- Enter your LEAPWORK controller API port, by default it is 9001.
+- Enter the Leapwork controller API port, by default it is 9001.

-- Enter your API access key.
-You can find it in LEAPWORK Controller Settings section.
+- Enter the API access key.
+We can find it in Leapwork Controller Settings section.

 - Enter time delay (in seconds, by default 5 seconds).
 While a schedule is running extension will check the schedule state with a specified delay before the schedule is finished.